Mighty Eighth Air Force

 DAY 5 London to Cambridge

 It was here in Uxbridge that the fighters of 11 Group were ordered to take to the skies to try and stop the waves of German bombers descending on London and other British cities at the height of the Blitz.
-Our exclusive Mighty Eighth Air Force tour will take us deep underground to the heart of this previously top-secret facility to see the plotting board, which has been restored to its exact appearance on September 15, 1940, Battle of Britain Day.
+Our exclusive Mighty Eighth Air Force tour will take you deep underground to the heart of this previously top-secret facility to see the plotting board, which has been restored to its exact appearance on September 15, 1940, Battle of Britain Day.
 Churchill was a frequent visitor to the bunker during the battle and it was after a visit on August 16, 1940, that he first uttered his famous phrase, “Never in the field of human conflict was so much owed, by so many, to so few.”

-DAY 6 Cambridge/Duxford (Air Show)
+DAY 6 Cambridge

 DAY 7 Cambridge/Lavenham

 Today we will focus on the strategic bombers of the “Mighty 8th” Air Force.
-We will go to the former airfields of the “Bloody Hundredth” Bomb Group at Thorpe Abbots, which houses an amazing display of wartime memorabilia associated with the 100th BG as well as surviving buildings, including the group’s wartime control tower and remains of the airfield.
-At Horham, the wartime home of the 95th BG, we will be able to enjoy the museum as well as the delights of the Red Feather Club, which during the war was the NCOs mess for the 95th (it has been lovingly restored to its original wartime appearance by a dedicated group of local volunteers), as well as the wartime home of the 95th Bomb Group at Horham and 94th Bomb Group at Bury St. Edmunds.
+You will go to the former airfields of the “Bloody Hundredth” Bomb Group at Thorpe Abbots, which houses an amazing display of wartime memorabilia associated with the 100th BG as well as surviving buildings, including the group’s wartime control tower and remains of the airfield.
+At Horham, the wartime home of the 95th BG, you will be able to enjoy the museum as well as the delights of the Red Feather Club, which during the war was the NCOs mess for the 95th (it has been lovingly restored to its original wartime appearance by a dedicated group of local volunteers), as well as the wartime home of the 95th Bomb Group at Horham and 94th Bomb Group at Bury St. Edmunds.

 DAY 8 Cambridge/Tibenham

-Our visit to the airfields of the 8th will continue with stops at the Rougham Control Tower Museum and airfield.
+Your visit to the airfields of the 8th will continue with stops at the Rougham Control Tower Museum and airfield.
 The 94th “Square A” Bomb Group was headquartered at Rougham from June 1943.
 It was from Rougham that the 94th flew in some of the biggest raids of the war, including the “Big Week” of February 1944.
-We will also have a chance to see the remains of the 356th Fighter Group Airfield at Martlesham Heath, 493rd Bomb Group airfield at Debach, and Tibenham Airfield, which was the home base of Hollywood Legend Jimmy Stewart.
+You will also have a chance to see the remains of the 356th Fighter Group Airfield at Martlesham Heath, 493rd Bomb Group airfield at Debach, and Tibenham Airfield, which was the home base of Hollywood Legend Jimmy Stewart.

 DAY 9 Lincolnshire Aviation Heritage Centre